adaptive-intelligent-robotics/Deep-Grid_MAP-Elites/README.md

 A given app can be run with the following command: `singularity run --app *app_name* *image_name*`.
 All run-parameters are defined inside the apps, and the results of the execution are solved in a `results` folder, outside of the image, at the same location.

-This container can be recompile using the files in the singularity folder: `start_container.sh` to build a sandbox container and `build_final_image.sh` to build the final container image.
+This container can be recompile using the files in the `Singularity` file.